aquatix/dammit.nl/content/posts/prettifying_gnome.md

 [TopIcons Plus](https://extensions.gnome.org/extension/1031/topicons/): This extension moves legacy tray icons (bottom left of Gnome Shell) to the top panel.
 It is a fork from the original extension from ag with settings for icon opacity, saturation, padding, size and tray position, along with a few minor fixes and integration with the Skype integration extension.

+I have them show on the right side of the bar, and set Opacity to 255 (full opaque); icon size at 16, as the default 24 is larger than the other icons in the panel.

 [Darker overview](https://extensions.gnome.org/extension/1177/darker-overview/): Make overview background darker so even white text is readable on bright or colorful wallpapers.
 This also can remove the vignette.
 I set the darkness to 8, and disable the vignette.

 Some useful additions are: